JuanitaSmith/webapp_stockmarket/README.md

 ## 4. Website<a name="webapp"></a>

-Webapp stock analysis results can be seen [here](http://juasmithy.pythonanywhere.com) user name: js
+Webapp stock analysis results can be seen [here in PythonAnywhere](http://juasmithy.pythonanywhere.com)
+- user name: js
-password: dev
+- password: dev

 ## 5. Acknowledgements<a name="licensing"></a>